 Like many of Barry’s ventures, Grayscale focuses on a more productive digital investment future.
 The asset management firm provides the much-needed diversification necessary for investment portfolios to achieve its mission.

-The subsidiary has been working to turn GBTC into a spot bitcoin ETF (Exchange Traded Fund).
-However, the Securities and Exchange Commission has remained adamant on its disapproval.
-Still, despite the long wait since 2022, the digital asset manager’s recent appeal ruling finally shed some light on the possibility of this coming to pass.
+The subsidiary had been working to turn GBTC into a spot Bitcoin ETF (Exchange Traded Fund) for some time.
+However, the Securities and Exchange Commission had remained adamant on its disapproval.
+Still, despite the long wait since 2022, the digital asset manager was finally able to convert GBTC into an ETF.

 The company also has an Ethereum Trust, Litecoin Trust, Ethereum Classic Trust, Bitcoin Cash Trust, and the Grayscale Digital Large Cap Fund.